gaiterjones/cross-browser-ajax-file-uploader/README.md

-## Cross Browser Ajax File Uploader - gaiterjones.com
+## HTML5 Cross Browser Ajax File Uploader - gaiterjones.com

 Live demo at [http://blog.gaiterjones.com/cross-browser-ajax-php-file-uploader/](http://)

 ### Synopsis
-A simple PHP ajax file uploader using XHR (HTML5) and Flash (Uploadify).
+A PHP ajax file uploader using XHR (HTML5) and Flash (Uploadify).
 Can be used as a plugin to provide cross browser file upload functionality.

 ### Version
 ***